 According to the US Department of Homeland Security, the demand for criminal justice and security professionals is greater than ever before.* Qualified individuals continue to be needed to lead, educate, and motivate these professionals.

-Make a greater impact within your organization and your field with Walden’s PhD in Criminal Justice, one of the first online criminal justice doctoral programs available to meet the needs of working professionals.
-You can attain a new level of credibility and influence with a PhD in Criminal Justice.
+Make a greater impact within your organization and your field with Walden’s online PhD in Criminal Justice, one of the first online criminal justice doctoral programs available to meet the needs of working professionals.
+You can attain a new level of credibility and influence with an online PhD in Criminal Justice.

-Whether you want to pursue leadership roles within the field or begin a career in criminal justice education, this doctoral program can give you the skills and knowledge you need to embrace exciting new career opportunities.
+Whether you want to pursue leadership roles within the field or begin a career in criminal justice education, our criminal justice PhD program can give you the skills and knowledge you need to embrace exciting new career opportunities.

 Four academic residencies that support your progress at key points in your doctoral journey.
 Residencies are designed to enhance both your development as a scholar-practitioner and your ability to effect positive social change.